noamhacker/quick-overflow/README.md

 Make sure to enable the extension by clicking the icon.
 Visit chrome://extensions to "Allow access to file URLs" - this allows the extension to listen for errors when you are developing locally.
 ![Enable the extension](https://github.com/noamhacker/quick-overflow/blob/master/promo%20images/screenshot%202.jpg)
+The extension <strong>will not</strong> work on local files unless this box is checked.

 One click away from relevant solutions on Stack Overflow:
 ![Searching Stack Overflow](https://github.com/noamhacker/quick-overflow/blob/master/promo%20images/screenshot%203.jpg)